Where to stay in Berlin: the best neighbourhoods (2026)

 Motel One Berlin-Ku'damm Budget

-On Kantstraße, 2 minutes from the Ku'damm and Zoologischer Garten station: the best design-to-price ratio in the West.
+Right off Kantstraße, two minutes from the Ku'damm and Zoologischer Garten station.
+A solid balance of design and value in the West.

 Pros